Parijat1072005/netflix-recommendation-app/README.md

 ## License

-MIT License.
 Dataset is subject to the original Netflix Prize Terms of Use.